auth-plus/auth-plus-billing/README.md

 [![codecov](https://codecov.io/gh/auth-plus/auth-plus-billing/branch/main/graph/badge.svg?token=PO6CQJDQJH)](https://codecov.io/gh/auth-plus/auth-plus-billing)

-A billing system, it should be able to
+A billing system should be able to

-- Create a invoice with item that musta have a description and an amount
+- Create an invoice with items that must have a description, a quantity, and an amount
-- Pay a invoice by charging with a payment method preivou registered
+- Pay an invoice by charging with a payment method previously registered
+- Contest/Cancel/Refund an invoice
+- Change Payment Gateway dynamically
-- Register a payment method like credit-card
+- Register a payment method like credit card or pix and make one of them default
-- List a transaction made by a user like payments and funding
+- List all transactions made by a user with filter as period, amount, items, and so on

-## Development
+## Development Requirements

-Requirements:

 - Docker
 - Docker Compose